History

 The courtyard houses the ancient Cross of the Inquisition, over 400 years old.
 This cross was replaced by a newer one that better aligns with the Plateresque style of the Town Hall.
 It serves as a commemoration of the last act of faith conducted by the Inquisition.

-The design of the house reflects the personal taste and aesthetic vision of its owner.
-Holding significant political roles such as the senator of Seville and the Director of the Italica excavations, he infused the house with historical treasures.
-This includes the authentic cross of the Inquisition, adding to the grandeur of its colonnaded courtyard.
+The design of the house is attributed to the taste and aesthetic direction of Andrés Parladé Heredia, who, by holding political positions such as senator of Seville or Director of the Italica excavations, was able to adorn the house with historical jewels, apart from the majesty of its columned patio, such as the authentic cross of the Inquisition.

 The culture of the 19th century was eclectic, leading to an art style that combined elements from various movements to create hybrid compositions.